Vinyl liners can easily become wrinkled in swimming pools. Swimming pool liners are made of very thin material, and they

 How to Remove Pool Liner Wrinkles

 Wrinkles at the bottom of the pool liner can also feel unpleasant on your feet and should be taken care of as soon as possible.

 Refill Your Pool

 Stretch It Out with Your Hands, Feet, or a Pool Brush

-An easy way to get the wrinkles out of the pool liner is by using your hands, feet, or a pool brush.
+An easy way to remove the wrinkles from the pool liner is by using your hands, feet, or a pool brush.
 Wear shoes and walk along the wrinkles to smooth them out.
-Your feet, hands, or a pool brush are reliable ways to get rid of small wrinkles, but you may have to use a swimming pool brush to get some of the bigger, more stubborn wrinkles out.
+Your feet, hands, or a pool brush are reliable ways to get rid of small wrinkles, but you may have to use a swimming pool brush to remove some of the bigger, more stubborn wrinkles.

 Use a Plunger

 Grab a new toilet plunger and head to the pool; it’s a solid choice for getting wrinkles out of your pool liner.
 Placing the plunger on each side of the wrinkle will pull the liner away and stretch it out, removing the wrinkles.

 Check to see if your landscaping is redirecting water to where it is causing damage.
 Trees, shrubs, and bushes can cause water to gather in the area where the liner is wrinkling.
 When water accumulates, it will soften the soil around your pool and shift the ground.

-When you are sure that the soil is solid and will not continue to move, you can remove the wrinkles, hopefully for good.
+When you are sure the soil is solid and will not continue to move, you can remove the wrinkles, hopefully for good.

 Patch Up Potential Leaks

 Leaks in your pool liner, even small ones, can lead to damage.
 A leak allows the water to go beneath the liner and force it up, causing wrinkles.

-The first thing you need to do is find the leak, which you can do with a prefilled dye tester.
+You first need to find the leak, which you can do with a prefilled dye tester.
 To fix the leak, you may have to drain the pool to patch it accordingly.
 Once the tear is fixed, you can begin to pull out the wrinkles in the pool liner.

 Blow Out the Liner